-For some families, spring break 2013 kicks off in just a few hours.
+For some families, spring break is almost here.
 Having a week or two off from school is the ultimate idea of fun for many kids, but for moms and dads the seasonal vacation can be dreadful, especially if money is tight.

 Fortunately, you don’t have to drop thousands of dollars to make your child’s spring break memorable.
 With the price of gas hitting record highs, millions of families are opting to stay close to home this season.
 The idea of taking a staycation is even more tempting when you consider how much money you can save while still having a ton of fun.
 Relaxing at home with your children while periodically taking day trips to various local attractions can be as rewarding and fun-filled as jetting off to a tropical vacation destination.
 The trick is finding the ideal staycation spots.
 Some of the most popular include local children’s museums, roller skating or ice rinks, science centers, zoos, aquariums, wildlife preserves, art museums, and outdoor festivals.